UndefinedCpp/Traveler/README.md

 * Effective [long-range pathing](https://github.com/bonzaiferroni/bonzAI/wiki/Improving-on-moveTo's-efficiency#very-long-distances-path-length-1200)
 * [Lots of options](https://github.com/bonzaiferroni/Traveler/wiki/Traveler-API)
 * [Visuals](https://github.com/bonzaiferroni/Traveler/wiki/Improving-Traveler:-Features#show-your-path)
+* [Intershard travel] Finds nearby portals and moves to the optimal position to get to the next shard.
+The more portals you find, the shorter the path across shards.
+* [Save on road maintenance] Creeps will path off of roads if they have enough move parts to transverse plains and swamps without losing time.
 * [Pushing/Swapping] If a creep is in the way, it will either push that creep towards the target, or swap with it if that creep is a lower priority.
 Use creep.Move()
-* [Intershard travel] Finds nearby portals and moves to the optimal position to get to the next shard.

 ![Push/Swap animation](https://i.imgur.com/w050niD.gif)